About Child and Adolescent Psychotherapy

 Child and adolescent psychotherapy is a core NHS profession with rigorously regulated standards and training, approved by the Department of Health and recognised as a component of comprehensive CAMHS in the Children’s National Service Framework.

 Child and Adolescent Psychotherapists work as part of multi-disciplinary teams in the NHS and other public services to assess and treat infants, children and young people and work with their parents, families and the networks surrounding them.
-Their in-depth training to doctoral level enables them carefully observe what a child or young person might be communicating through their behaviour and play and work with complex states of mind that are not readily available to conscious thought.
+Their in-depth training to doctoral level enables them to carefully observe what a child or young person might be communicating through their behaviour and play and work with complex states of mind that are not readily available to conscious thought.

 Child and Adolescent Psychotherapists may see children and young people individually or with other family members.
 The therapeutic relationship is developed through talking or play, depending on age.
 The child has an opportunity to work towards a better understanding of themselves, their relationships and their established patterns of behaviour.
 Psychotherapists also apply their framework of thinking to work with parents, families and carers and to training and supporting other professionals who work with children, young people and families to encourage a deeper understanding of the child's perspective.